Ingredients

 Instructions

 - Cook the pasta as per the packet instructions, less 2 minutes.
-2 minutes before the end of the cooking time, add the broccoli (or broccolini if using) to the same pot (see note 1).
-Drain, set aside.
+About 2 minutes before the end of the cooking time, add the broccoli to the same pot (see note 1).
+Drain and set aside.

-- In a large skillet on medium heat, add the garlic and spring onions.
-Cook, stirring for 30 seconds.
-Add the chicken thigh, paprika, salt, pepper and thyme sprigs.
-Increase the heat to medium-high, cook for 6-8 minutes until the chicken is browned all over.
+- Heat the oil in a large, heavy-based frying pan over medium heat and add the garlic and spring onion.
+Cook, stirring, for 30 seconds.
+Add the chicken, paprika, salt, pepper and thyme sprigs.
+Increase the heat to medium–high and cook for 6–8 minutes until the chicken is browned all over.

 - Add the butter.
 Once melted, mix in the flour to form a paste.

-- Pour in two cups of the milk, incorporate it completely into the chicken and then add the remaining milk, the water and chicken stock powder.
+- Pour in 2 cups (500 ml) of the milk, stirring to incorporate it completely into the chicken, then add the remaining milk, the water and the chicken stock powder.

-- Cook, stirring for 5-6 minutes OR until the sauce has thickened.
-Depending on the skillet you are using, it may take up to 15 minutes.
-The sauce should be able to coat the back of your wooden spoon.
-Stir through the parmesan cheese and remove the thyme sprigs.
+- Cook, stirring, for 5–6 minutes OR until the sauce has thickened.
+Depending on the pan you are using, it may take up to 15 minutes.
+The sauce should be able to coat the back of a wooden spoon.
+Stir through the parmesan and remove the thyme sprigs.

-- Stir through the cooked pasta and broccoli/broccolini.
-Top with mozzarella cheese and sprinkle with panko breadcrumbs.
+- Stir through the cooked pasta and broccoli or broccolini.
+Top with the mozzarella and sprinkle with panko breadcrumbs.
 Spray with olive oil spray.

 Notes

-Note 1 – I used farfalle (bowtie) pasta which has a 10 minute total cooking time on the packet instructions.
-I cooked the pasta for 6 minutes, added the broccoli to the same pot and cooked the pasta and broccolini an additional 2 minutes (8 minutes total) before draining, which is 2 minutes LESS than the packet instructions.
+Note 1 – I used farfalle (bowtie) pasta, which has a 10-minute total cooking time on the packet instructions.
+I cooked the pasta for 6 minutes, added the broccoli to the same pot and cooked the pasta and broccoli for an additional 2 minutes (8 minutes in total) before draining, which is 2 minutes LESS than the packet instructions.
 This is important, as the pasta will continue to cook as it bakes.

-MAKE AHEAD – Follow the recipe up until step 7.
+Follow the recipe through step 7.
 Cover and refrigerate for up to 48 hours.
 Freeze for up to 3 months.
-Thaw completely in the fridge overnight to cook, bake for 20-30 minutes until heated through and golden.
+Thaw completely in the fridge overnight, then bake for 20–30 minutes until heated through and golden.

-LEFTOVERS – Refrigerate up to 3 days.
+Refrigerate for up to 3 days.
 Freeze for up to 3 months.
 Thaw completely in the fridge overnight to reheat.
 Reheats exceptionally well and stays super creamy.

 - Prep Time: 10 mins